Joel-hou/SmartInspector/README.md

 ### 23 Application Manager

+- Use Case 1: Immediately notification

-Application Manager send request to Nova to migrate VMs when something wrong inspected
+Application Manager send request to Nova to migrate VMs when hardware wrong was inspected.

 #### 230 Source Code